-The primary goal of the program is to promote emotional wellness of youth by taking a holistic view of their life situation, which encourages participation and education for them and their families.
-ASPIRE provides a validating, supportive environment for youth to gain healthy behaviors and learn how to manage their feelings, emotions and personal interactions with others.
+The primary goal of ASPIRE is to promote emotional wellness of young people.
+Our three programs — middle school, high school and transitional age— provide a validating, supportive environment for participants to gain healthy behaviors and learn how to manage their feelings, emotions and personal interactions.

-- An after-school structure.
-The stress after a long day of school and lack of supervision can make this a high-risk time when youth are more likely to make poor choices.
-ASPIRE provides structure and training during this time, when they’re most vulnerable.
-An after-school format offers treatment that doesn’t impede on their lives.
+The stress after a long day of school and lack of supervision can make after school a high-risk time when youth are more likely to make poor choices.
+ASPIRE provides structure and training during this time — when kids are most vulnerable — and helps them learn and apply a set of specific skills.
+The programs, led by a psychiatrist who specializes in child-adolescent behavior, offer an after-school format that provides treatment without impeding on young people’s lives.

 What to Expect